abalkin/kcc/README.md

 The power is in the language itself which is designed from ground up primarily as a *tool of thought*.
-The vocabulary, syntax and the choice of abstractions offered by the language all work together to foster and propel creative, focused and succinct thinking about a problem at hand and finding an efficient and elegant solution for it.
+The vocabulary, syntax and the choice of abstractions offered by the language all work together to foster and propel creative, focused and succinct thinking about a problem and quickly finding an efficient and elegant solution for it.
 Contrary to the majority of other programming workflows, a k programmer spends most of his time on thinking about the problem rather than typing and navigating the source code tree.
 The actual attack on the problem is performed